Abdullrahman-Jameel/RAG_Project/README.md

 # RAG Microservice with FastAPI, LangChain, and Supabase

-This project is a complete Retrieval-Augmented Generation (RAG) microservice built with a modern Python stack.
-It allows you to upload documents (.pdf or .txt) and ask questions about their content.
-The backend is a streaming-first FastAPI application, and it uses Supabase for a scalable vector store and LangChain for orchestrating the RAG pipeline.
+Unlock the power of your documents with this **Retrieval-Augmented Generation (RAG) Microservice**.
+Built with a cutting-edge Python stack, this project allows you to seamlessly upload PDF and text files, then query their content using natural language.
+Experience intelligent, context-aware answers delivered through a streaming-first FastAPI backend, powered by a scalable Supabase vector store and orchestrated by LangChain.

+## 💡 How It Works

+At its core, this RAG microservice integrates several powerful components:

+1.  **Document Ingestion:** When you upload a document (PDF or TXT), it's automatically processed.
+    *   **Loading:** LangChain document loaders extract text from the file.
+    *   **Chunking:** The text is split into smaller, manageable "chunks" to optimize retrieval.
+    *   **Embedding:** Each chunk is converted into a numerical vector (embedding) using OpenAI's `text-embedding-3-small` model.
+    *   **Storage:** These embeddings, along with their original text content and metadata, are stored in a Supabase Postgres database with the `pgvector` extension.

+2.  **Question Answering (RAG):** When you ask a question:
+    *   **Query Embedding:** Your question is also converted into a numerical vector.
+    *   **Retrieval:** The system searches the Supabase vector store to find the most semantically similar document chunks to your question.
+    *   **Augmentation:** These retrieved chunks provide context to the Large Language Model (LLM).
+    *   **Generation:** OpenAI's `gpt-3.5-turbo` LLM then uses this context to generate a concise and relevant answer, streamed back to you in real-time.

 ## Features